rtlabs-com/p-net/doc/compliancetest.rst

 The test specification of version V 2.41 recommends the use of a Siemens Scalance X204IRT (article number 6GK5204-0BA00-2BA3).
+The ART Tester is rather strict regarding the model of Siemens Profinet switch.
 It should have IP address ``192.168.0.99``, netmask ``255.255.255.0`` and station name "b".
 Use for example Codesys to scan for the device, and to adjust the IP settings.
 Alternatively, use SinecPni to change the IP address (see the Simatic